Sea: Marine pollution

 Many substances enter the sea as a result of human activities.
 Combustion products are transported in the air and deposited into the sea by precipitation.
 Industrial outflows and sewage contribute heavy metals, pesticides, PCBs, disinfectants, household cleaning products and other synthetic chemicals.
 These become concentrated in the surface film and in marine sediment, especially estuarine mud.
 The result of all this contamination is largely unknown because of the large number of substances involved and the lack of information on their biological effects.
 The heavy metals of greatest concern are copper, lead, mercury, cadmium and zinc which may be bio-accumulated by marine organisms and are passed up the food chain.

 Much floating plastic rubbish does not biodegrade, instead disintegrating over time and eventually breaking down to the molecular level.
 Rigid plastics may float for years.
-In the centre of the Pacific gyre there is a permanent floating accumulation of mostly plastic waste and there is a similar garbage patch in the Atlantic.
+In the centre of the Pacific gyre there is the permanent Great Pacific Garbage Patch, a floating accumulation of mostly plastic waste.
+There is a similar garbage patch in the Atlantic.
 Foraging sea birds such as the albatross and petrel may mistake debris for food, and accumulate indigestible plastic in their digestive systems.
 Turtles and whales have been found with plastic bags and fishing line in their stomachs.
 Microplastics may sink, threatening filter feeders on the seabed.

 Most oil pollution in the sea comes from cities and industry.
 Oil is dangerous for marine animals.
 It can clog the feathers of sea birds, reducing their insulating effect and the birds' buoyancy, and be ingested when they preen themselves in an attempt to remove the contaminant.
 Marine mammals are less seriously affected but may be chilled through the removal of their insulation, blinded, dehydrated or poisoned.
 Benthic invertebrates are swamped when the oil sinks, fish are poisoned and the food chain is disrupted.
 In the short term, oil spills result in wildlife populations being decreased and unbalanced, leisure activities being affected and the livelihoods of people dependent on the sea being devastated.
 The marine environment has self-cleansing properties and naturally occurring bacteria will act over time to remove oil from the sea.
 In the Gulf of Mexico, where oil-eating bacteria are already present, they take only a few days to consume spilt oil.